KonishchevDmitry/psh/doc/intro.rst

         ssh("host", sh.echo("data") | sh.grep("text") | sh.wc("-l"), _shell = True)

-    Both commands will raise :py:class:`ExecutionError`, but for the first one :py:meth:`ExecutionError.status()` will return 1 from failed ``grep`` command and for the second one :py:meth:`ExecutionError.status()` will return 128.
+    Both commands will raise :py:class:`ExecutionError`, but for the first one :py:meth:`ExecutionError.status()` will return 1 from the failed ``grep`` command and for the second one :py:meth:`ExecutionError.status()` will return 128.

-    This is because there is no way to pass pair "failed command, return status code" from within ssh without making the generated script ridiculously complex, so all TODO
+    This is because there is no way to pass a pair "failed command, return status code" from within ssh without making the generated script ridiculously complex.
+So all error codes of all processes in the pipe except the last one is converted to 128.

 More info